kantaroslab/AccRL/README.md

 The code will return a deterministic policy (greedy with respect to the Q value function) along with its satisfaction probability.
 The latter is computed using the unknown-to-the-system MDP transition probabilities.

 #### Reference
-[A] Y. Kantaros, J. Wang : `Sample Efficient Reinforcement Learning with Temporal Logic Objectives: Leveraging the Mission Specification to Guide Exploration' (under review)
+[A] Y. Kantaros, and J. Wang.
+"Sample-Efficient Reinforcement Learning with Temporal Logic Objectives: Leveraging the Task Specification to Guide Exploration."
+IEEE Transactions on Automatic Control (2024).